Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-Figs.~\ref{fig:nonexcA_stabstart000} and~\ref{fig:nonexcA_stabend} illustrate further how the system evolves toward these different regimes as the effector concentration increases, and how sensitive the different stable states are to a change in effector concentration.
-These figures plot (respectively) the minimum and maximum effector concentrations necessary for different stable fixed points to exist, where Fig.~\ref{fig:nonexcA_stabstart000} specifically highlights the minimum concentration for the stable state with no gene expression.
-At the maximum concentration threshold, a bifurcation occurs where a sufficiently high effector concentration prevents the system from stabilizing to the state with no expression.
-Beige denotes the part of parameter space where a given fixed point does not exist at any effector concentration, and yellow denotes the space where the fixed point survives at high effector concentration.
+Figs.~\ref{fig:nonexcA_stabstart000} and~\ref{fig:nonexcA_stabend} illustrate further how the system evolves toward these different regimes as the effector concentration rises, and how sensitive the different stable states are to these changes.
+The figures plot (respectively) the minimum and maximum effector concentrations that are required for different stable fixed points to exist, where Fig.~\ref{fig:nonexcA_stabstart000} specifically highlights the minimum concentration for the stable state with no expression.
+At the maximum concentration threshold, a bifurcation occurs when a sufficiently high effector concentration prevents the system from stabilizing to the state with no expression.
+The beige-shaded region denotes the part of parameter space where a given fixed point does not exist at any effector concentration, and the yellow-shaded region denotes the space where the fixed point survives at high effector concentration.